 When looking at bungalows, it is important to do your research into the neighbourhood.
 Talk to your potential neighbours about safety, security and privacy, and make sure that the local community matches your needs and your lifestyle.
 Many bungalows are set in quiet, secluded cul-de-sacs and closes, which might be a little too quiet and retired for family living or the more youthful end of your golden years!

 The new bungalow building crisis

 Despite being one of the most popular housing types with buyers, bungalows are apparently not so popular with property developers.
 Inside Housing estimates that there are just half a million bungalows in Britain, just 2% of the total 27.2m homes registered in 2017, and it is not getting any better.

 Bungalows accounted for just 2,482 of the new homes registered in Britain in 2015 (2%) compared to 42,173 detached homes (27%) and 35,423 semi-detached (23%) according to the National House Building Council figures.

 The Office for National Statistics (ONS) identified 18% of the UK population as over the age of 65 in 2016, and predicts that this will rise to almost 24% by 2036.
 Yet despite this surge in demand for retirement housing, bungalows are simply not seen as a profitable enough use of land in the current economic climate.

 Bungalows are simply not seen as a profitable enough use of land in today's world, so only around 2% of the new homes being built each year are bungalows.

 When developers can often get twice as many two storey homes on the same amount of land as a bungalow, and they can generate even higher returns per square foot if they build flats, there is simply no incentive for them to create this type of home.

-In fact, a report by the Papworth Trust goes as far as to predict that new bungalow building may stop altogether by 2020.
+In fact, the report by the Papworth Trust goes as far as to predict that new bungalow building may stop altogether within a few years.

 Just 2,210 bungalows were built in 2016 compared to 26,406 in 1986